 As penance for yesterday, The Kid is now our Dish Pig and will continue after breakfast.
 For breaky the boys are having snags and I’m having bacon and eggs, and the pups are already digesting theirs.
 Whilst I’m eating I can’t believe how hot it’s getting.
 It feels like that heat wave the bureau predicted for tomorrow is hitting us a day early.
 Once breaky is over, we have to make decisions as to what to do next.
 I put out the solar panel once more.
 If it’s sunny as, those panels will top up the battery fairly quickly

 I suggest we take the pups down for yet another swim to wear them out and so I can cool down.
 The pups swim up and down and round and round and so do I, then we sit in the creek on a dam wall.
 I reckon we were there for more than an hour before I realise today is perfect for another case of sunburn.
 We head back to camp to think about thinking about packing up, but we don’t for a while.
-It gets hotter and hotter as the day goes on.
-I check the temp guage that I always have in the pantry draw and it tells me it’s 39C.
-Yep that’s warm alright.
-Probably not what the bureau will report at all though.

 Eventually we start the pack up and I note that we’ve gotten 13.2AH today.
 Packing up is a bit slower than usual this time due to the heat.
 Instead of dripping with cooling river water, I’m soon dripping with sweat.
 At least I have a tree close by to put the car under (Mental Note: get that air-con fixed).